 When you are figuring your repairs, no matter how detailed you are or experience you have, they will almost always cost more than you think.
 That’s just the rule of flipping and fixing up houses.
 It’s really simple why this happens.
 When you first see a house and do an inspection on it, you can check out the heating system, check out the windows, and check out the attic and the roof.
 But there are just some things you can’t see until you start making repairs.
 If you are going to do any type of major repairs, tearing down dry wall, replacing kitchen or bathroom, you’re probably going to run into issues you didn’t plan for.
 So you just have to plan for extra costs, no matter what.
 If I have a $15,000 to $20,000 budget for my flip, I almost always assume it’s going to cost about $5,000 more.
 That’s just how it works.
 If the budget goes up hire to $50,000 to $60,000, probably assume $10,000 more in repairs.
 They always pop up, there are always things you don’t know about.
 Usually, the bigger the job, the bigger the repairs, then the more the extra costs are going to be, because you are digging into it more and doing much more than the small flips and the more cosmetic flips.

 Now, for costs to repair, it varies in region, the area of the country, how expensive materials and labor are.
-For $15,000, here in Colorado, we can usually replace carpet, repaint the entire house, replace appliances, replace fixtures, do some minor dry wall work here and there, replace lights, do some bathroom work, and sometimes even re-do a kitchen with that kind of budget.
+For $15,000, here in Colorado, we can use cleaners of carpets in Cardiff to replace or fix the carpet, repaint the entire house, replace appliances, replace fixtures, do some minor dry wall work here and there, replace lights, do some bathroom work, and sometimes even re-do a kitchen with that kind of budget.
 Now we aren’t spending $20,000, $15,000 on new kitchens.
 I know I see that on HGTV shows and these house flipping shows, where they are spending $20,000-$30,000 on new kitchens.
 You just don’t have to do that, unless you are flipping a very high end house, I’m mean $400,000 and up house, then you don’t have to spend $25,000 on a kitchen.
 I can get my kitchen cabinets for $2,000-$3,000 for an entire kitchen.
 We can get countertops for $1,000 or less.
 We can usually get granite for $1,500-$2,000 if wanted an upgrade.
 Appliances we can put in there for $1,500-$2,000 at most.
 Really you’ve got yourself a really nice new kitchen for $5,000 to $6,000, including the labor to install it, maybe a little more if you want to put nicer appliances.
 But it doesn’t have to be $25,000 to replace a kitchen.
 Same thing for carpet, you don’t have to put the ultra-nice stuff in, unless you’re selling a really nice house.
 Medium grade carpet works just fine.
 You don’t have to go crazy with the repairs with lower end properties.
 They are going to sell if they look nice and the work is done right.

 The repairs are just one part of the costs you are going to have.
 If I have $15,000 in repairs, I’m probably going to have another $10,000 at least in other costs for this flip.
 So let’s say I buy a house for $100,000.
 When I first buy it, I’m going to have costs, I’m going to have to pay a closing cost to the title company, most likely.
 I’m going to have to pay some financing costs, if I finance my flip, which I almost always do.
 I’m going to have to pay for title insurance, might have to pay for upfront insurance while I own the flip.
 Possibly for upfront water and utility bills, depends what state you are in.
 But usually, 1%-2% of the purchase price can be eaten up right away when you first buy the property.